 And a second time: try shooting within the first two hours or the last two hours of the day.
 The sunlight is warm and soft which makes everyone look healthy!

 Show us what ya got

-We like to share images on our Facebook page.
+We like to share your images on our Facebook page.
 It inspires others and gives you a place to show off your visit.